balena-io/docs/shared/deployment/secrets/_default.md

 ### Build Time only Secret File

 To use build secrets, make a subdirectory `.balena` in the root of your repository.
-Inside that directory, make another directory named `secrets` and a file named `balena.yml`, without any secrets, your tree should look like
+Inside that directory, make another directory named `secrets` and a file named `balena.yml`.
+Without any secrets, your tree should look like:
 ```
-[19:48] ➜  project tree -a
 .
 ├── docker-compose.yml
 ├── .balena